geobreze/networking-lab2/README.md

 # Overview

-This application consists from two parts.
-Server and client part.
+This application consists from three parts.
+Server, man in the middle and client part.

-By default server runs on 8080 port.
+By default server runs on 8081, man in the middle server runs on 8081 port.

+Server reads AES key and initialization vector for file storage from `stdin`.

 # Usage

-To run application firstly run server by running
+To run application firstly run server by running.

 ```
-python server.py
+cat key.aes | python server.py
 ```

 Then, you need to run man in the middle application using